boyer-nicolas/koritsu/docs/core-concepts/proxy.md

 # Proxy Functionality in Ombrage Framework

-This document demonstrates how to use the new proxy functionality with wildcard patterns and callback support.
+This document demonstrates how to use the new proxy functionality with wildcard patterns and handler support.

 ## Overview

 The proxy system allows you to:

 - Forward requests to external services based on wildcard patterns
-- Execute callbacks for authentication, logging, or transformation
+- Execute handlers for authentication, logging, or transformation
 - Handle multiple wildcards in paths for complex routing
 - Configure timeouts, retries, and headers per proxy
 - Support all HTTP methods (GET, POST, PUT, DELETE, etc.)